-Advertising online is a great way of gaining exposure for your company quickly – but it doesn't guarantee a return on your investment.
-It doesn’t guarantee customers through the door and it doesn't guarantee your money problems are going to go away.
+Advertising online is an excellent way of gaining exposure for your company quickly – but it doesn't guarantee a return on your investment.
+It doesn’t ensure customers through the door, and it doesn't guarantee your money problems are going to go away.

-Here’s the deal, marketing gets you awareness, that’s it.
-If your message is the wrong one or it's watered-down to appeal to everyone, that awareness you paid for, is wasted.
+Here’s the deal: marketing gets you awareness, that’s it.
+If your message is the wrong one or it's watered-down to appeal to everyone, that attention you paid for is wasted.

-If you're not seeing a good return on your marketing efforts, you need to ask yourself why.
+If you're not seeing a good return on your marketing efforts, you must ask yourself why.
 Are you relying on random marketing tactics with little substance?

 Are you finding your company is:

 - Struggling to get traction against your competitors?

 - Being seen as just another vendor by new prospects?

 - Getting bypassed for new companies that don't know their stuff like you do?